tobsdb/tobsdb/docs/clients/overview.md

 - `action`: The query action to execute.
 One of: `create`, `createMany`, `findUnique`, `findMany`, `updateUnique`, `updateMany`, `deleteUnique`, `deleteMany`
-- `table`: The name of the table in the tobsdb server to run the query on.
+- `table`: The name of the table in the TobsDB server to run the query on.

 For the purpose of this explanation let's divide all the possible queries in 3 groups: